whitedragon10101/giv_anon_1239756/README.md

 This uses node to start a server and serve the react app on  http://localhost:3000

-This usally opens a browser to use the app at this address automatically.
+This usually opens a browser to use the app at this address automatically.